TransSee is a web application that provides

 Many settings to customize what information is displayed.

-Vehicle tracking by route or fleet number, including out of service vehicles.
+Vehicle real time locations by route or fleet number, including out of service vehicles.